MichaelXavier/HollaBack/README.md

 polished service that has lots of features, go sign up with them and support them.

+This project vendors the [rumbster](https://github.com/aesterline/rumbster) project. rumbster is an SMTP server that allows you to register observers on receipt of email.

 The scheduling algorithm I used was a straight port from [resque-scheduler](https://github.com/bvandenbos/resque-scheduler.git).
 I thought the solution was elegant and simple.